 Your own classroom is calling.
 We’re here to help you answer the call.

 If you are a Houston ISD paraprofessional eager to start your journey as a licensed K–12 educator, or a working professional ready to make the switch to a more meaningful career in the classroom, WGU is here to help you achieve your goal.
 Designed to fit the lives of busy adults, named #1 for quality and value by the National Council on Teacher Quality, and the top school in the nation for graduating new STEM teachers, WGU's AAQEP- and CAEP-accredited Teachers College has the flexible, affordable, highly respected teacher certification programs you are looking for.

 The Houston ISD Become a Teacher Scholarship is worth up to $4,000 and can be applied toward any of WGU’s Teachers College degree programs leading to teacher licensure.
 At WGU, you complete courses as soon as you can prove mastery of the material, making it possible to graduate faster—and because you pay tuition per term rather than per credit or course, if you graduate faster you can save both time and money.
 And you’ll benefit from hands-on, in-classroom observation and student teaching experiences at a school near you.
 WGU will help you arrange this in-classroom experience, an opportunity that our graduates consistently call invaluable in preparing them to lead their own classrooms.
 This scholarships includes a $1,500 stipend that will be applied to this demonstration teaching term.

-This scholarship will be credited to your account at the rate of $625 per six-month term, renewable for up to four terms, with an additional $1,500 stipend for the demonstration teaching term.
+This scholarship will be credited to your account at the rate of $625 per term, renewable up to four terms, with an additional $1,500 stipend for the demonstration teaching term.

 Before you can apply for this scholarship, you must first apply for admission.